Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 Credits
 ------
-Thanks to SpaceInvaderOne for inspiring the idea (he used a FTP site to unlock the entire array): https://youtu.be/TSlHEBR1yfY?si=ixdkU-hyi6_eYLZk
+Thanks to [SpaceInvaderOne](https://youtu.be/TSlHEBR1yfY?si=ixdkU-hyi6_eYLZk) for inspiring the idea (he used a FTP site to unlock the entire array)